-As we embark on our fitness journey, there are plenty of things that affect our fitness goals and our body goals ranging from factors like body fat percentage, muscle gains and nutrition.
+As we embark on our weight-loss/gain journey, there are plenty of things that affect our body goals ranging from factors like body fat percentage, muscle gains and nutrition.
 Let’s understand this a little better, shall we?

 Body fat percentage

 Yes, talking about ‘fat’ can be uncomfortable and a little strange, but it’s worth understanding it better because let’s face it, we all have fat and it plays a role in our journey no matter what size or shape you are.

 And whatever your goal – whether to shred and tone or to gain and build muscle for a leaner and stronger physique, keeping an eye on body fat percentage is key.

 There’s a big difference between ‘weight loss’ and ‘fat loss’.

 Put simply, when we look to ‘lose weight’ our focus is narrowed into how much we weigh on the weighing scale.
 Using this as a measure to lose fat isn’t very accurate, or helpful, at all.
 Because our weight is constantly in fluctuations.

 There are many different factors that can affect how much we weigh at any given moment, such as drinking water or eating a meal.